spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 ### Protect your stack from unwanted changes

 While specialized, Spacelift is still a CI/CD platform and thus allows running custom code before Terraform initialization phase using [`before_init`](../configuration/runtime-configuration/#before_init-scripts)scripts.
 This is a very powerful feature, but as always, with great power comes great responsibility.
-Since those scripts get full access to your Terraform environment, how hard is it to create a commit on a feature branch that would run [`terraform destroy -auto-approve`](https://www.terraform.io/docs/commands/destroy.html)?
+Since those scripts get full access to your Terraform environment, how hard is it to create a commit on a feature branch that would run [`terraform destroy -auto-approve`](https://www.terraform.io/docs/commands/destroy.html){: rel="nofollow"}?
 Sure, all Spacelift runs are tracked and this prank will sooner or later be tracked down to the individual who ran it, but at that point do you still have a business?

 That's where initialization policies can help.
 Let's explicitly blacklist all Terraform commands if they're running as [`before_init`](../configuration/runtime-configuration/#before_init-scripts) scripts.
 OK, let's maybe add a single exception for a formatting check.